ibm-cloud-docs/codeengine/deploy-job.md

    </tbody>
 </table>

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
 Each job run instance gets its own index from the array of indices that were specified when the job was created.
 You can use `JOB_INDEX` with each instance of your job to find its ordinal position in the set of instances that are created.
-The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that you specified with **Array indices**, for example `JOB_INDEX=2`.
+The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that you specified with `--array-indices`; for example `JOB_INDEX=2`.
 {: important}

-### Resubmitting your job from the CLI
+### Resubmitting your job with the CLI
 {: #resubmit-job-cli}

 If you want to resubmit a job run based the configuration of a previous job run, use the `jobrun resubmit` command.
 This command requires the name of the previous job run and also allows allows other optional arguments.
 For a complete listing of options, see the [`ibmcloud ce jobrun resubmit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) command.